 3.2 Coverage Policies for Entresto

-At the time of this report, few coverage policies or formulary decisions regarding Entresto are currently available.
-Medi-Cal, the California Medicaid agency, has not yet issued a coverage determination.
-Similarly, we could find no publicly available policies or formularies from Aetna, Blue Shield of California, or CVS-Caremark.
+At the time of this report, Medi-Cal, the California Medicaid agency, has not yet issued a coverage determination.
+Similarly, we could find no publicly available policies or formularies from Blue Shield of California or CVS-Caremark.